 You Are What You Eat

 Just like the rest of your body, your hair thrives off proper nutrition.
 A well balanced diet does wonders for your mood, energy levels and you guessed it—your hair, too!
-For a complete list of foods and their nutritional value that contribute to heavenly hair, I recommend checking out this post.

 Don’t Be A Tease